What is drug distribution?

 This could lead to the removal of a child or children from the household or limiting or restricting parental rights.

-If you have been charged with drug distribution and need expert legal representation, contact the RI and MA criminal defense attorneys at the Law Office of John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation.
+If you have been charged with drug distribution and need expert legal representation, contact the Rhode Island Drug Defense Attorneys at the Law Office of John L. Calcagni III at (401) 351-5100 to schedule a free consultation.